CMSgov/dpc-static-site/common/docsV1.md

 <div class="ds-c-alert ds-c-alert--warn">
   <div class="ds-c-alert__body">
     <p class="ds-c-alert__text">
-      Your access token and JWT will expire every five minutes.
+      Your JWT <strong>must</strong> contain an expiration of five minutes.
     </p>
   </div>
 </div>

 You can create multiple access tokens with the same valid JWT.
-However, once your access token expires, you will likely need to generate a new JWT using the JWT Tool to refresh your access token.
+However, once your access token expires, you will likely need to generate a new JWT using the JWT Tool or create your own JWT to refresh your access token.

 ### Obtain a bearer_token
 To obtain your bearer_token, set your access_token returned in the previous section as your bearer_token.
 You will need to set the "{access_token value}" from the previous response as a header in most of your API calls preceded by the word Bearer and a space.